 A reproductive endocrinology scientific laboratory is fully equipped to provide you with an excellent environment to learn in vitro cell culture techniques and participate in molecular biological research.

 Clinical Research and Trials Unit.
 The Clinical Research and Trials Unit at Mayo Clinic provides specialized resources and training to investigators conducting human studies that translate high-quality research into improved patient care.
 It consists of an integrated inpatient-outpatient unit and a separate outpatient facility.
 Both units provide highly specialized clinical research facilities and trained staff, including research nurses, dietitians and technicians devoted to carrying out studies in human physiology and disease.

 The unit includes computer and biostatistical support as well as a comprehensive research education and training program for new investigators and trainees.

-Mayo Proteomics Research Center.
-The Mayo Proteomics Research Center is designed to provide investigators throughout Mayo Clinic with the tools needed for proteomic analyses, including differential and global cell protein expression, protein quantification, protein sequencing, protein-protein interactions, and protein structure and function.
-The center is equipped with mass spectrometers and additional state-of-the-art instruments needed for medium-throughput and high-sensitivity proteomic analyses.
+Proteomics Core.
+The Proteomics Core is designed to provide investigators throughout Mayo Clinic with the tools needed for proteomic analyses, including differential and global cell protein expression, protein quantification, protein sequencing, protein-protein interactions, and protein structure and function.
+The core is equipped with mass spectrometers and additional state-of-the-art instruments needed for medium-throughput and high-sensitivity proteomic analyses.